Listening is a positive act: you have to put yourself out to do it.

 There’s so much in here that is cause for celebration that it seems almost churlish to find fault, but there’s one line that continues to nag: “On occasions, too, pupils are rightly passive rather than active recipients of learning.
 Do not criticise ‘passivity’ as a matter of course”.

 Isn’t the assumption here that ‘passivity’ means sitting still and listening?
 I thought so.
-I would contend that listening is a highly active still that requires focus and attention.
+I would contend that listening is a highly active skill that requires focus and attention.
 But in our misguided desire to demonstrate what great teachers we were, we got pupils running around, massaging their brain buttons and slapping Post-its on every available surface.
 Active learning was reduced to a caricature.

 To say I was flabbergasted would be something of an understatement.
 I was so surprised I wasn’t quite sure what to say in response and muttered something pathetic about agreeing to disagree.
 But it’s continued to reverberate and has built up something of a head of steam.